aplaceof/FlowScope/README.md

 ### please  connect other authors

-&nbsp;&nbsp;  I don not want to answer your question about FlowScope, please contact other authors for details, and the source code of FlowScope is migrated into spartan2 (<https://github.com/BGT-M/spartan2-tutorials/blob/master/FlowScope.ipynb>)(I hope you never open this link, stop doing anti-money laundering).
+&nbsp;&nbsp;  I don not want to answer your questions about FlowScope, please contact other authors for details, and the source code of FlowScope is migrated into spartan2 (<https://github.com/BGT-M/spartan2-tutorials/blob/master/FlowScope.ipynb>)(I hope you never open this link, stop doing the fucking anti-money laundering).

 ###  why you should stop